TERRE DES FEMMES’ commitment

 In Germany, the respective department specialists have conducted studies among doctors and development workers, offered trainings for professionals, and generated public attention by campaigns like “Kein Schnitt ins Leben” (No Cut into Life) and “STOP FGM NOW”.
 Through the publication of the brochure “Wir schützen unsere Töchter” (“We protect our daughters”, available in seven languages), TERRE DES FEMMES has also shed light on prevention measures, legal status and dangers of the practice.
 The brochure was created both for families potentially supporting FGM as well as personnel coming into contact with them, for instance those in pedagogical, medical and social professions.
 Through publications, activities (petitions, conferences, film funding) and projects (f.i.
-CHANGE and CHANGE Plus, funded by the European Union), TERRE DES FEMMES contributed and still contributes in a substantial way to making basic facts about female genital mutilation known to the general public in Germany.
+CHANGE, CHANGE Plus and LET'S CHANGE, funded by the European Union), TERRE DES FEMMES contributed and still contributes in a substantial way to making basic facts about female genital mutilation known to the general public in Germany.

 TERRE DES FEMMES’ demands for counselling centres for the affected, the tolling of the limitation period until the victim is of legal age, gender-specific asylum if threatened by FGM/C, the taking over of costs for reconstructive surgery by health insurances and not least the law against female genital mutilation (§226a StGB) were met.